-In the general case, the observation sensor on each robot is of limited range and is directional (e.g., a camera), and can only be used to observe targets within that sensor's field of view.
-However, to simplify the problem initially, we report here the results of the case of an omni-directional 2D sensory system (such as a ring of cameras or sonars), in which the robot sensory system is of limited range, but is available for the entire 360° around the robot, as depicted in figure 1.
+In the general case, as shown in figure 1, the observation sensor on each robot is of limited range and is directional (e.g., a camera), and can only be used to observe targets within that sensor's field of view.
+However, to simplify the problem initially, we report here the results of the case of an omni-directional 2D sensory system (such as a ring of cameras or sonars), in which the robot sensory system is of limited range, but is available for the entire 360° around the robot, as depicted in figure 2.

-Related Work
+3 Related Work

 Research related to the multiple target observation problem can be found in a number of domains, including art gallery and related problems, multitarget tracking, and multi-robot surveillance tasks.
-While a complete review of these fields is impossible in a short paper, we will briefly outline the previous work that is most closely related to the topic of this paper.
+While a complete review of these fields is not possible in a short paper, we will briefly outline the previous work that is most closely related to the topic of this paper.

-The work most closely related to the CMOMMT problem falls into the category of the art gallery and related problems [11], which deal with issues related to polygon visibility.
+The work most closely related to the CMOMMT problem falls into the category of the art gallery and related problems, which deal with issues related to polygon visibility.
 The basic art gallery problem is to determine the minimum number of guards required to ensure the visibility of an interior polygonal area.
 Variations on the problem include fixed point guards or mobile guards that can patrol a line segment within the polygon.
 Most research in this area typically utilizes centralized approaches to the placement of sensors, uses ideal sensors (noise-free and infinite range), and assumes the availability of sufficient numbers of sensors to cover the entire area of interest.
-Several authors have looked at the static placement of sensors for target tracking in known polygonal environments (e.g., [4]).
+Several authors have looked at the static placement of sensors for target tracking in known polygonal environments.
+For example, Briggs uses art gallery theorems in the development of algorithms for planning the set of placements from which a sensor can monitor a region within a task environment.
+Her approach uses weak visibility as a model for detectability, in which all points in the area to be monitored are visible from at least one point in the sensor placement region.
 These works differ from the CMOMMT problem, in that our robots must dynamically shift their positions over time to ensure that as many targets as possible remain under surveillance, and their sensors are noisy and of limited range.

-Sugihara et al. [15] address the searchlight scheduling problem, which involves searching for a mobile "robber" (which we call target) in a simple polygon by a number of fixed searchlights, regardless of the movement of the target.
+Sugihara et al. address the searchlight scheduling problem, which involves searching for a mobile "robber" (which we call target) in a simple polygon by a number of fixed searchlights, regardless of the movement of the target.
 Their objective is to determine whether a search schedule exists, given a polygon and the locations of the searchlights.
-They develop certain necessary and sufficient conditions for the existence of a search schedule in certain situations, under the assumption of a single target, no entrances/exits, and fixed searcher positions.
+They develop certain necessary and sufficient conditions for the existence of a search schedule in certain situations.
+This work, however, assumes that there is only one target, that the target cannot enter or exit the polygon after the start of the problem, and that the searchers maintain fixed positions.
+It also does not give a prescriptive algorithm for determining the appropriate search schedule for any given simple polygon, although algorithms for special cases are provided.